gjyotin305/AmazonMLChallenge24/README.md

 - **Model Name**: `llava-hf/llava-v1.6-mistral-7b-hf`
 - **Processor**: `LlavaNextProcessor`

+After we get the image description from LlavaNext, we then used a

+- **Model Name**: `Phi3-Mini-4K Instruct`,

-After we get the image description from LlavaNext, we then used a Phi3-Mini-4K Instruct, to further process the relevant text in a relevant json, which is then checked to ensure proper units and values are only allowed.
+to further process the relevant text in a relevant json, which is then checked to ensure proper units and values are only allowed.

 We load the model in float16 to ensure better execution speeds.